 This will require a persistent focus on 10 key priority areas.

-Jane Ashcroft has been Chief Executive of Anchor Hanover since 2010, joining from BUPA and Care First.
+Jane Ashcroft was Chief Executive of Anchor (formerly Anchor Hanover) from 2010-2022, joining from BUPA and Care First.
 She is a founder of ARCO and is currently Vice Chair.
-In addition, Jane is a Trustee of The Silver Line, a helpline for older people and a Non-Executive Director of Dignity plc.
-Jane is also Vice Chair of the National Housing Federation which represents housing associations in England.
+Jane was also recently Vice Chair of the National Housing Federation which represents housing associations in England.
 She was awarded a CBE in the 2013 for services to older people.

 Lord Tebbit is a life peer and former Conservative MP.
 He served in the Cabinet as Secretary of State for Employment, Secretary of State for Trade and Industry, Chancellor of the Duchy of Lancaster and Chairman of the Conservative Party.
 He was MP for two Essex constituencies, representing Epping from 1970 to 1974 and Chingford from1974 to 1992 and has since sat in the House of Lords.
 He retired from the Cabinet to look after his wife Margaret who was left permanently disabled after the IRA bombing of the Grand Hotel in Brighton.

 Bruce Moore became Chief Executive of Housing 21 in 2013 after serving as Chief Executive for Hanover Housing Group, Chief Executive of Wolverhampton Homes and Deputy Chief Executive of Anchor Trust.
 The former lawyer has a PhD looking at the differences in attitudes and expectation of the governance role of boards of housing associations and is currently studying for another on the priorities and preferences of Retirement Community residents.